 What is Spinal Fusion?

 Spinal fusion is a surgical procedure that permanently unites two or more vertebrae in your spine to increase stability, repair a deformity, or relieve discomfort.
 It unites certain bones in the neck (cervical spine) and also protects nerves, ligaments, and muscles from being stretched.
+CARE Hospitals provides spinal fusion surgery in Hyderabad with highly skilled and experienced doctors.

 If you suffer leg or arm discomfort in addition to back pain, your surgeon may recommend a decompression procedure (laminectomy).
 This treatment entails the removal of bone and diseased tissues that are placing pressure on the spinal nerves.